QuentinRa/blog.quentinra.dev/info/js/index.md

 // status = request || 200

 // Optional chaining
-// if error is undefined, error?.code = undefined
+// if request is undefined, then request?.code is evaluated as undefined,
+// otherwise, it's evaluated as request.code
 status = request?.code ??
 200
 ```
 </td>